offjangir/RobotArena/README.md

 This command will run the default test on the `spatial` policy server on port `9020` and save the results in the `generate_test` folder.

 * If you want to run the test on other policies, you can change the policy name and port number accordingly.
-* If you want to run the test on the default scenes, you can change the `generate` to `default` in the command.
+* If you want to run the test on the default scenes, you can change from `generate` to `default` in the command.

 You can also modify the following arguments in the bash script to customize the test: